 Concurrent enrollment allows you to take university courses while you are still in high school.
 If you’re a high school student interested in concurrent enrollment at SWOSU, you will need to meet admission requirements and complete the application.
 Here are the easy steps to follow and the requirements you need to meet to enroll.

 |Step 1||Complete the Undergraduate Application for Admission.

-Complete and return the Application for Concurrent Enrollment and obtain required signatures.
+Complete and return the Concurrent Enrollment Signature Form and obtain required signatures.